Characters of the Metal Gear series: Fortune

 Fortune (フォーチュン, Fōchun), real name Helena Dolph Jackson (ヘレナ・ドルフ・ジャクソン, Herena Dorufu Jakuson), is the leading member of Dead Cell and a member of Solidus Snake's Sons of Liberty terrorist group seen in Metal Gear Solid 2.
 She is an African-American woman with blond hair, which was requested by Shinkawa as he thought she would be appealing.
 She wields a railgun and her codename comes from her ability to have bullets pass by her without hitting her.
 Fortune confronts Raiden as the first boss in the Plant chapter, though she cannot truly be defeated due to her powers.
 The fight ends when Vamp arrives and is seemingly killed by Raiden, which makes her temporarily lose her will to fight until Vamp revives.
-Her true motive is to seek revenge against Solid Snake, whom she believes was responsible for her father's death onboard the Discovery tanker.
+Her true motive is to seek revenge against Solid Snake, whom she believes was responsible for her father's death on board the Discovery tanker.
 Near the end of the game, she learns that Revolver Ocelot killed her father, and Ocelot reveals that her immunity to bullets was simply the result of an electromagnetic force field surrounding her body, which he deactivates before shooting her.
 However, Fortune manages to psychically deflect Ocelot's attacks from Metal Gear RAY before dying, with Snake hinting that her power as "Lady Luck" was not completely fake.
 Fortune is voiced by Yumi Tōma in Japanese and by Maura Gale in English.